 “I cut sugar out slowly by replacing with Healthy Mummy snacks.
 I probably overdid the snacks in the beginning but they got me through the first month without too much hassle.

-“The 3 Day Cleanse at the end of January helped me to cut down on sweet snacks.
+“The 3 Day Cleanse helped me to cut down on sweet snacks.
 Headaches and feeling light-headed on day one and two were difficult but expected.”

 But Cassie reveals that coming off sugar wasn’t as difficult as she thought it would be – and her tummy is looking noticeably thinner since cutting back on sugar.